IT Services Secure IT Report a cybersecurity incident

 Incidents can include unauthorised system access (hacking), password compromise, malware (viruses etc.), phishing and ransomware attacks, denial of service attacks, website defacement and data breaches.

-To report an incident, you should contact the IT Help Desk immediately and provide whatever information you are aware of based on:
+To report an incident, you should contact the Central Service Desk immediately and provide whatever information you are aware of based on:

 - What you observed or know of about the incident